koevoet1221/tuya_key_extractor/README.md

 ```
 $HOME/.local/share/waydroid/data/data/com.tuya.smartlife/shared_prefs
 ```
-The preferences_global_key file with a bunch of numbers at is the file containing the keys.
+The preferences_global_key file with a bunch of numbers in the file name is the file containing the keys.